 Non-commercial events at which people celebrate personal occasions (such as birthdays, weddings, anniversaries, graduations, and similar events) are allowed on private property, provided:

-The Planning Commission meets the second Thursday of every month at 6:00 p.m. in the Council Chambers at City Hall.
+When operating in normal conditions, the Planning Commission meets the second Thursday of every month at 6:00 p.m. in the Council Chambers at City Hall.
 The meeting schedule is subject to change.
 See Online Meetings for the most current information, including upcoming agendas and meeting archives.
 Please contact Planning staff for more information.